epivenpro/epivenpro.github.io/_posts/2018-06-27-bundle_config_path.md

 title: bundle config path ~/.bundle
 ---

 This has seriously been bugging me.
-I even made this post to prove it.
+I even posted this to prove it.

 I've been wondering why this never worked: